The Gomersal side that won Division Two in 2002

 The last of the titles was the Central Yorkshire League’s Premier Division title in its first year of inauguration in 1999.
 Foster’s influence on these successive title wins were as immense as the previous times in the decade when Gomersal were winning doubles.
 He aggregated his sixth thousand runs in a season feat in 1998, and at the same time bowling well enough to take the League All Rounders Trophy for the third time.

 Gomersal showed their ambition as a club when they entered the NCA Cup in 1999 knocking out Skipton, Holmfirth and York in an impressive run.

 Lawson moved to Kent in 2010, but first team opportunities proved elusive and he was released.
 His career record in First Class cricket is 52 wickets, and 311 runs.
-Since leaving Gomersal he played for Farsley, Scarborough, Barnsley, Hanging Heaton and New Farnley.
+Since leaving Gomersal he has played for Farsley, Scarborough, Barnsley, Hanging Heaton, Woodlands and New Farnley.

 Many would have thought a period of consolidation in the Bradford League would have followed, especially after losing their talisman Foster to Hanging Heaton, but the first team won promotion to the Bradford League First Division.
 The second team had an incredible time going through the whole season without losing a game, winning the league championship and Priestley Shield.

 The First Team just pipped Esholt for the third place in a thrilling promotion race.
 Simon Horkin who had seen service at Hartshead Moor was the leading batsman with 589 runs, while David Bradbrook was the most consistent bowler.
 Matthew Garside won the keeper’s prize for this division.